Colombia

 Kidnapping

-Kidnapping rates remain high in Colombia.
+Kidnapping rates remain high and widespread in Colombia.
 Illegal armed groups kidnap hostages – both for ransom and for political purposes.
 While foreign nationals are not the primary target, there is an increasing trend in the number of foreigners being kidnapped in recent years, particularly those working for (or believed to be working for) oil, mining and related companies where armed groups operate.

 Regularly reassess your security arrangements and consider carefully any travel around the country.